Catalans: Religion

 The traditional religion in Catalonia is Roman Catholicism.
 However, in the course of recent history, Catalonia has undergone several waves of secularization.

 The first wave of secularization happened during the eighteenth century as a result of the enlightenment influence to the bourgeoisie.
 The second one happened during the nineteenth century, that had a huge impact on the lower and middle class, but was interrupted by the outbreak of the Spanish Civil War (1936–1939).

 The end of the Francoist regime led to a loss of power by the Catholic Church and to another wave of secularization that extends since the 1980s.
 During the 1990s most of the population of Catalonia was non-practising Catholic.
 Nowadays 52.4% of Catalans declare themselves Catholic, practising or not, 30.2% of Catalans are agnostic or atheist, and there is also a considerable share of other religions, often connected to recent immigration: 7.3% Muslim, 2.5% Evangelical, 1.3% Buddhism, and 1.2% Orthodox Christians.
 According to the most recent study sponsored by the government of Catalonia, as of 2016, 61.9% of the Catalans identify as Christians, up from 56.5% in 2014.
 At the same time, 16.0% of the population identify as atheists, 11.9% as agnostics, 4.8% as Muslims, 1.3% as Buddhists, and a further 2.4% as being of other religions.

 Social conditions

 Catalonia is one of the richest and most developed regions in Southern Europe.
 Barcelona is among the most industrialized metropolises.
 A regional capital, it is a magnet for domestic and foreign migrants.

 Celebrations

 Fire is the element used in most important traditional festivals, which are derived from pagan roots.
 These celebrations have a high acceptance of fire between the Catalans, like the Flame of Canigó to the Bonfires of Saint John.

-An important and well-known celebration is La Diada de Sant Jordi, held on 23 April, in which men give women roses, and women give men a book.
+An important and well-known celebration is the Diada de Sant Jordi, held on 23 April, in which men give women roses, and women give men a book.